iiasa/ixmp/README.md

 ### Additional dependencies for R users

+0. Make sure the R version installed is either 32 OR 64 bit (and >= 3.3.0), consistently with GAMS and Java.
+Having both 32 and 64 bit generates error.

 0. Install packages `rJava` , `devtools` and `optparse` via the R package manager

+0. Install Rtools and add the path to the environment variables

 0. For working with Jupyter notebooks using R, install the [IRkernel](https://irkernel.github.io)